-- State employees are automatically enrolled on their hire or rehire date at a 5% contribution into the pre-tax 401(k) plan.
+- State employees are automatically enrolled up to a 3% contribution starting into the pre-tax 401(k) plan with their first day in the DC plan (unless they are contributing more than 3% currently).
 You can sign up for an additional employee pre-tax or after-tax Roth contribution. - This contribution is invested in a SSgA Target Retirement Fund (based on date of birth and an anticipated retirement age of 65).
-You may change your contribution and investment options at any time. - Employees will automatically receive password information from Voya FinancialTM in the mail for online access to their accounts to make contribution and investment changes, or to contribute to } the 457 plan. - You can confirm the amount coming out of your pay by reviewing your Statement of Earnings and Deductions on MI-HR Self-service.
-If you have questions about enrollment you can call the Plan Information Line at 1-800-748-6128.
+You may change your contribution and investment options at any time. - Employees will automatically receive password information from Voya FinancialTM in the mail for online access to their accounts to make contribution and investment changes, or to contribute to the 457 plan. - You can confirm the amount coming out of your pay by reviewing your Statement of Earnings and Deductions on MI-HR Self-service.
+If you have questions about enrollment you can call the Plan Information Line at 1-800-748-6128